 BRIAN J GRABER LLC is a retaliatory discharge lawyer representing Michigan employees fired in retaliation for exercising their rights under Michigan’s Worker’s Disability Compensation Act.
 Michigan employees have other protections from wrongful termination.
 Click here to learn more about your rights under Michigan and federal law to be free from wrongful terminations.
 Michigan follows the employment-at-will doctrine.
-Under the doctrine of employment-at-will, an employer can fire employees for any reason, including an unfair reason.
+Under the employment-at-will doctrine, an employer can fire employees for any reason, including an unfair reason.
 However, in Michigan, the employment-at-will doctrine is not absolute.
 In Michigan, an employer cannot fire an employee for exercising his or her right to benefits under Michigan’s Worker’s Disability Compensation Act for a work-related injury.

 Protected Activity – Exercising Rights Under the Worker’s Disability Compensation Act